clarsen-007/portpinger/README.md

 Count 2 Port 22 is Closed Delay time 0.005 ms

-Please use freely and modify as required...
+Please use freely and modify as required, at your own risk...

   </BODY>
 </HTML>